-&lt;sup>9 www.vensim.com
+9 www.vensim.com

-units.
+everyday lives, and therefore at least worth studying, if not majoring in it.
+The course is divided into knowledge units.
 Each knowledge unit exemplifies key concepts that are associated with the scientific method, including Problem definition, Hypothesis generation, Experiment design and implementation, Results analysis, Model design, and Model validation and verification.